Build-a-lot: Reception & awards

 Build-a-lot was the #1 Action/Arcade game of 2007 on Big Fish Games.
 Build-a-lot was Casual-Game-of-the-Week at killerbetties.com, who highlighted the simple but smooth and pleasing animation, sound effects and surprisingly fun micromanagement.
 It was rated 4.5 out of 5 stars by Yahoo!
 Games users.

 It was named Big Fish Games "Action/Arcade Game of the Year", and RealArcade named it "Strategy Game of the Year".
-It was nominated for the Interactive Achievement Awards for 2008 Downloadable Game of the Year.
+It received a nomination for "Downloadable Game of the Year" during the 11th Annual Interactive Achievement Awards.